-- □ Chapter 1, this present chapter, talks about the document, giving a description and settling the basis to understand it. - □ Chapter 2 links this document with information from other sources. - □ Chapter 3 details the procedures for setting up the openSF system. - □ Chapter 4 describes one by one all the different functionalities of the openSF system. - □ Chapter 5 gives a detailed description of the openSF web site. - □ Chapter 6 details the procedures for creating an E2E simulation from scratch.
+- ☐ Chapter 1, this present chapter, describes this document, settling the basis to understand it. - ☐ Chapter 2 links this document with information from other sources. - ☐ Chapter 3 details the procedures for setting up the openSF system. - ☐ Chapter 4 describes one by one all the different functionalities of the openSF system. - ☐ Chapter 5 guides the reader through a tutorial where a E2E simulation is created from scratch. - ☐ Chapter 6 explains how to build the application.